ghislainfourny/jsoniq-tutorial-python/README.md

     $str := $str || "a string.";
     $str

-JSONiq has a rich function library to manipulate strings:
+JSONiq has a rich function library to manipulate strings.
+Range slice indexes, in particular, use the substring() function in JSONiq.

     substring("String", 3, 1)